alextelfer/learning-react-router/README.md

 # learning-react-router
-This is a project I created with the guidance of a Udemy course on React.
+This is a project I worked on with the guidance of a Udemy course on React.
 Run npm install react-router-dom@6.4 to install all the necessary nodes.